Skip navigation

 International applicants

 In addition to tuition fees, students will require money to cover their living costs including accommodation, food, books, entertainment, clothing, phone bills, local travel, and laundry.
 These expenses will vary depending on your lifestyle and spending habits.
-In keeping with UKVI rules, we recommend that students budget £1,023 per month to cover their living costs.
-International students who require a Student visa to study in the UK also have to pay the NHS health surcharge of £470 per year of study, plus £235 (any additional period of 6 months or less is charged at the rate of half the annual amount) when applying for a visa.
+In keeping with UKVI rules, we recommend that student’s budget £1,136 per month to cover their living costs and you have to evidence 9 months’ worth of maintenance (£10,224) when applying for your visa.
+You also have to pay the NHS health surcharge of £776 per each year of study, when applying for a visa.

 International students who will be studying for more than 6 months are permitted to work for 20 hours per week during term-time, though this may be increased during the holiday periods.
-Please note that this must not be relied upon as a means to fund your studies.
+Please note this must not be relied upon as a means to fund your studies, as you have to evidence your funding when applying for your Student Visa.

 Entry requirements